The Mayor - Roles and Responsibilities

 Addressing the Mayor

-All correspondence to the Mayor should be addressed in this way and should start Dear Madam Mayor.
+All correspondence to the Mayor should be addressed in this way and should start Dear Mr Mayor / Madam Mayor

-When greeting the Mayor it is correct to refer to her as Madam Mayor.
+When greeting the Mayor it is correct to refer to him / her as Mr Mayor. / Madam Mayor

 The Mayoress/Consort supports the Mayor during their year in office.
 The Mayoress can be a female relative or friend.
 Where the Mayor is female the role of Mayoress becomes one of Consort.